klementng/mergerfs-percent-cache-mover/README.md

-  -h, --help            show this help message and exit --metadata METADATA   path to metadata file, used to cache snapshot files information --audit               enable audit mode (i.e. do not move files) --log_level LOG_LEVEL
+  -h, --help            show this help message and exit --metadata METADATA   path to metadata file, used to cache snapshot files information --audit               enable audit mode (i.e. do not move files) --stale STALE         Move additional files that is not accessed in {STALE} days in snapshots.
+Set value > 0 to enable --log_level LOG_LEVEL
                         set logging level
   --log_file LOG_FILE   set logfile path